Yusuf-Juzar-Soni/Yusuf-Juzar-Soni/README.md

   - 🤞 One day I hope to...
     - Write my own blog!
     - Learn UI/UX Design ( Photoshop, Illustrator,Figma and the likes)
-    - Get a FAANGM+ internship (if you have this power do hire me)
+    - Get a FAANGM+ full time role (if you have this power do hire me)

 </em>